Oswego East High School: History

 The high school was established in 2004 due to the growing population in Oswego, Illinois.
 A three-story central commons serves as the school's social nexus and as a community event room.
-Adjoining the commons are a theater and performing-arts wing, a sports complex that houses two gyms, a 220-meter track, a competition pool, dance room, exercise rooms, a community meeting room with adjacent commercial kitchen, and two three-story classroom wings.
+Adjoining the commons are a theater and performing-arts wing, a sports complex that houses three gyms, a 220-meter track, a competition pool, dance room, exercise rooms, a community meeting room with adjacent commercial kitchen, and two three-story classroom wings.
 From 2012 to 2013, Oswego East underwent expansions and renovations to prepare for an additional growth in student population.
 The additions were completed in August 2013, increasing the previous capacity of 2,400 students to 3,200 students.
 The original design and following additions and renovations were all completed by Kluber Architects + Engineers, earning a Crow Island School Citation from American School and University Magazine in 2005.

 Athletics

 Oswego East High School is a part of the Southwest Prairie Conference and the Illinois High School Association.

 OEHS has a rivalry with Oswego High School.
-The matchup between the two schools is known as the "Crosstown Classic".
+The matchup between the two schools is known as the "Crosstown football game".

 Notable athletes include Noah Schultz, professional baseball player for the Chicago White Sox.